Register for a WCOnline account to schedule your first visit.

-The first step is to register for an account using our scheduling system, WCOnline:
+Register for an account using our scheduling system, WCOnline

 Bring a paper or digital copy of your writing.
 Don’t forget to bring along instructions, grading requirements, or examples that will help your consultant understand the context and expectations.
 It helps if you have these extra items pulled up and ready before your session.